Heavy-Tailed NGG Mixture Models: Heavy-tailed NGG-mixture models

 where $\lceil \cdot \rceil$ is the ceiling function, and $K(y ; \eta_\sigma) = \text{Er}(y; \lceil \sigma \rceil, 1 / \lambda)$ with $\eta_\sigma = (\lceil \sigma \rceil, 1 / \lambda)^{\T}$ in the notation of \eqref{pymixtures}.
 We will revisit \eqref{erlang2} later in the paper. \end{example}

-\begin{example}[PYP shape mixtures with a Pareto-type kernel]\normalfont Since the Burr, $F$, and generalized Pareto distributions are particular cases of Pareto-type kernels (Table~\ref{exrvs}), the mixture model in \eqref{pymixtures2} includes as particular cases infinite mixtures of such distributions with a PYP mixing.
+\begin{example}[NGG shape mixtures with a Pareto-type kernel]\normalfont Since the Burr, $F$, and generalized Pareto distributions are particular cases of Pareto-type kernels (Table~\ref{exrvs}), the mixture model in \eqref{pymixtures2} includes as particular cases infinite mixtures of such distributions with a NGG mixing.
 In addition, \eqref{pymixtures2} also includes the Pareto kernel Dirichlet process mixtures of \cite{tressou2008}. \end{example}

-There are some reasons for preferring the stable process scale mixtures in \eqref{pymixtures} over \eqref{pymixtures2}.
+There are some reasons for preferring the NGG scale mixtures in \eqref{pymixtures} over \eqref{pymixtures2}.
 In particular, scale mixtures of stable processes offer a more natural link between the tail of the centering and the tail of $F$ than \eqref{pymixtures2}.
 For example, if in \eqref{pymixtures} the centering is a Pareto Type II distribution over $(0, \infty)$ (i.e., $1 - G_0(\sigma) = (1 + \sigma)^{-\alpha_0}$) then $\alpha(F) = \alpha_0 / D$, and hence both the centering and $F$ are heavy-tailed.
 Yet, if the centering in \eqref{pymixtures2} is a Pareto Type II distribution over $(0, \infty)$ (i.e., $1 - G_0(\alpha) = (1 + \alpha)^{-\beta}$), then $\alpha(F) = 0$ and hence while the centering is heavy-tailed, $F$ is super-heavy tailed.
-Motivated by this, in the next sections, we will emphasize scale mixtures of stable processes.
+Motivated by this, in the next sections, we will emphasize scale mixtures of NGG processes in $\mathcal{N}$, that is, \eqref{pymixtures}; the only exception is Section~\ref{simulation}, where we will consider once more \eqref{pymixtures2} for comparison purposes.

-\section{CONSEQUENCES AND EXTENSIONS}
+\section{Consequences and extensions}